MediaevalPersonDiscoveryTask/Metadata2016/README.md

   * `end_time` is the elapsed time since the beginning of the video when word ends
   * `word` is the actual recognized word
   * `confidence` is a recognition confidence score between 0 and 1

+##### `/metadata` (for contrastive runs only)

+  This directory contains manual metadata provided by INA and DW for their respective datasets.

+  Participants are free to use those files in the contrastive runs.
+However, they should not use them for primary runs as they contain information about people appearing in videos and can be considered as some kind of supervision.